CassMidnight/basic-net-js/README.md

 # basic-net-js

+You only need to do the below if you want to actually make changes to the code that I can download, if you just want to look at the code, click the 'Code' tab.

 ## Setup

 1. Download and install the LTS version of node.js from here: https://nodejs.org/en/ (if it asks if it should add stuff to your path click yes or tick the box)